-After several months of being a new mother, I didn’t actually read a lot about parenting before I had my baby.
-I had spent a lot of time with little ones, as a camp counselor and an older sister, so I had some ideas about taking care of children and figured I would learn on the job.
-This is not a blog post to say that I regret that choice, but rather, that reading these books while I have turned into a mother has helped me better understand the changes in life.
-This list of books is what I really appreciated listening to and reading during the long hours of cluster feeding and overnight wake-ups.
-Most of these books are actually not on parenthood specifically, but they are great books for new moms.
+After several months of first-time parenting, I realized I didn't actually read a lot of parenting books before I had my baby.
+I had spent a lot of time with little ones as a camp counselor and an older sister, so I had some ideas about taking care of children and figured I would learn on the job.
+This is not a post to say that I regret that choice, but rather, that reading these books while I have turned into a mother has helped me better understand the changes in life.
+This guide includes some of the best first time mom books I really appreciated listening to and reading during the long hours of baby sleep struggles, cluster feeding, and overnight wake-ups.
+Most of these books for new moms are actually not just about parenting or pregnancy, but they are insightful, comforting, and truly great reads for new parents.
+Whether you are looking for books for new boy moms or books for new girl moms and wondering where to start, or looking to shop for a thoughtful gift for an expecting friend, these recommendations might be just what you need.

 This post contains affiliate links that earn us a commission at no extra cost to you.